Orion00/startup/notes.md

 # These are apparently my 260 notes

-Even though I have my notes in a seperate doc.
+Even though I have my notes in a separate doc.
 Maybe someday I'll switch over.

 Anyone curious about my startup should checkout the [README](README.md)